reuk/wayverb/docs_source/context.md

 of the output generated with each method.
 The Wayverb project puts forward an acoustic simulator based on this hybrid method.

-To achieve the goal of accessibility, Wayverb runs on consumer hardware, and is accessed through a graphical interface which allows simulations to be configured, stored, and run.
+To achieve the goal of accessibility, the Wayverb program runs on consumer hardware, and is accessed through a graphical interface which allows simulations to be configured, stored, and run.
 Code for the project is public and permissively licensed.

 ## Original Contributions